 - People fail to speak into the microphone: The best way to solve this is to have a sound system in place and ask people to use it.
 Not only for the live streaming experience but also for the ones attending in person.

 - Viewers can’t hear properly: When broadcasting events without speakers, the simple solution is to add a microphone.
 Find microphones on part #2 of this guide.

 - Phones or cameras overheating: This might happen on gravesides or extreme environments.
 You can add an umbrella with a clamp, or any object that covers the recording device from direct sunlight.

 - People who will go to the live stream link hours before the service starts and call because they can’t see anything.
 This can be fixed using EventLive’s pinned message.
 You can assure people that they are on the right page, and they can RSVP to receive a notification as soon as the service starts.

 - Clients misspelling the password to watch the event or getting the wrong live stream ID/Keys.
 EventLive solves this problem for you.
 As links are private, passwords are optional.
 No ID or Key is required to attend a funeral live stream.

 Conclusion and Final Tips

 To solve most problems you might face while live streaming funeral services, work on improving your internet connection first.
 From changing your data plan to choosing a router that includes stronger antennas, every little improvement adds up to a successful broadcast.

 Using services like Facebook Live or YouTube, while free, comes with technical difficulties and copyright issues.
 Choosing the right platform can make or break the entire experience for you and the viewers.

 After reading this guide, I hope you agree that letting families say goodbye when they can't be there in person is becoming easier every day.
 All you need to do is take the first step.
-If you haven't started already, sign up and receive 3 credits to start your live streaming journey.
+If you haven't started already, sign up to start your live streaming journey.